vtex-apps/io-documentation/docs/en/Recipes/development/running-native-ab-testing.md

 vtex use {workspaceName} --production
 ```

-3. Perform the changes you want to test, such as installing a new app in the production workspace you are working in.
+3. Perform the changes you want to test in the production workspace you are using.
+For example, install or edit an app.

 >⚠️
 >